 You can enjoy soccer, basketball, flag football, softball, ultimate Frisbee, volleyball, Little League and much more through Regent University Intramural Sports.
-Participation is open to all students, staff, and faculty, as well as CBN employees and spouses of any of the previous.
+Participation is open to all students, staff, and faculty, as well as CBN employees and spouses.
 All sports are coed and provide an opportunity for the Regent community to be involved in a variety of athletic activities in a Christian environment.

 • Flag Football League

 • Volleyball League

 • Premier Soccer League

 The Equity in Athletics Disclosure Act requires co-educational institutions of postsecondary education that participate in a Title IV, federal student financial assistance program, and have an intercollegiate athletic program, to prepare an annual report to the Department of Education on athletic participation, staffing, and revenues and expenses, by men’s and women’s teams.
 The EADA reports the institutions commitment to providing equitable athletic opportunities for its men and women students.
 The department will use this information in preparing its required report to the congress on gender equity in intercollegiate athletics.
 All institutions of higher education that participate in federal student aid program(s) must complete their annual EADA report by October 15.